-US appeals court blocks Trump birth control coverage rules
+Court: Trump can’t let companies deny birth control coverage

 - Amazon executives grilled, jeered at New York City Council hearing

 The Department of Justice said in court documents that the rules were about protecting a small group of “sincere religious and moral objectors” from having to violate their beliefs.
+The changes were favored by social conservatives who are staunch supporters of President Donald Trump.

 California filed a lawsuit to block the changes that was joined by Delaware, Maryland, New York and Virginia.

-California argued that the change could result in millions of women in the state losing free birth control services, leading to unintended pregnancies that would tax the state’s health care and other social programs.
+The states argued that the changes could result in millions of women losing free birth control services, forcing them to seek contraceptive care through state-run programs or programs that the states had to reimburse.

+The states show with “reasonable probability” that the new rules will lead women to lose employer-sponsored contraceptive coverage, “which will then result in economic harm to the states,” 9th Circuit Judge J. Clifford Wallace, a nominee of Republican President Richard Nixon, wrote for the majority.

+In a dissent, 9th Circuit Judge Andrew Kleinfeld said the economic harm to the states was “self-inflicted” because they chose to provide contraceptive coverage to women.
+The states, therefore, did not have the authority to bring the lawsuit, Kleinfeld, a nominee of Republican President George H.W.
+Bush, said.